ethan375/microblog-2/README.md

 There is now a login page with a link at the top of the home page, the login form is sort of a 'dummy' because it is not currently hooked into a database.

 In this release there are no new routes to check out.
 There has been a database setup using sqlite.
 Added users and posts classes/columns

+There is now the ability to register as a new user!
+In the login page there is a link to register, all the business logic has also been added